tylerharter/cs320/s21/p2/README.md

     pass
 ```

-1. use bank to iterate over loans with `loan_iter`
+1. use bank to iterate over loans with `loans`
 2. for each loan, feed it directly to predictor, and store the result
 3. modify the loan, changing the race of applicant to `race_override`
 4. feed the modified loan to the predictor again, and compare new result to previous result